meditoikuinbuddha/meditatelikethebuddha/_posts/2024-04-01-monkalone.md

 Sometimes on a retreat I've been months without speaking to anyone, doesn't it get lonely?

-When I've been asked that question I have to answer that I'm never lonely.
+When I've been asked that question I've had to answer that I'm never lonely.

 I never feel that I have to be with other people.
 I like people, but I don't have to be with them.